vitessio/website/content/en/community.md

 ### Vitess Monthly Meetings

 On the third Thursday of the month (unless otherwise specified), the Vitess community holds a monthly meeting by video conference to discuss the state of Vitess.
-New features will be previewed or discussed, and everyone regardless of location and familiarity with Vitess is welcome to join.
+New features will be previewed or discussed, and everyone, regardless of location and familiarity with Vitess is welcome to join.

+To stay up to date on these monthly meetings and other meetups, click [here](https://calendar.google.com/calendar/embed?src=planetscale.com_21541iv1dn67m0jd023lql4dak%40group.calendar.google.com&ctz=America%2FLos_Angeles) to add them to your calendar.

 **Date**: 3rd Thursday of every month